Safety

 What the official advisories are saying now

-UK FCDO guidance is similarly regional rather than blanket.
-Its current Rwanda advice continues to warn against all but essential travel in parts of Rusizi District within 10 kilometers of the DRC border.
-That means you need to think in route shapes, not in country-wide yes-or-no labels.
+UK FCDO guidance is similarly regional rather than a blanket country warning.
+Its current Rwanda advice says it no longer advises against all but essential travel to parts of Rubavu District, but it continues to advise against all but essential travel in parts of Rusizi District within 10 kilometers of the DRC border, including Rwandan islands in Lake Kivu and Kamembe Airport.

 Key official sources used here